apaam/easy_build/readme.md

 [deal.II](https://github.com/dealii/dealii): a C++ program library targeted at the computational solution of partial differential equations using adaptive finite elements.

 [liggghts](https://github.com/CFDEMproject/LIGGGHTS-PUBLIC.git): an open source discrete element method particle simulation software that is improved from LAMMPS for general granular and granular heat transfer simulations.
+This project used a modified [version](https://github.com/schrummy14/LIGGGHTS_Flexible_Fibers.git) that includes granular bond formulations.

 [netdem](https://github.com/net-dem/netdem.git): a neural network machine learning enabled DEM framework for computational particle mechanics. [to be open-source soon]